 Bessie Lillian Gordy was born August 15, 1898 to James and Mary Ida Gordy in Richland, Georgia, a town a few miles west of Plains.
 She was the daughter of a postmaster and a homemaker, and grew up in the rural south where color and race were defining characteristics.
 She knew at an early age that she wanted to be a nurse and she studied at the Wise Sanitarium in Plains, and finished her education at Grady Memorial Hospital in Atlanta, Georgia in 1923.

-After her graduation, Lillian married James Earl Carter, a local businessman from Pains, and raised four children while working as a nurse part time in her community and at the local hospital.
+After her graduation, Lillian married James Earl Carter, a local businessman from Plains, and raised four children while working as a nurse part time in her community and at the local hospital.
 She also worked with her husband at Carter’s Warehouse, which specialized in the buying and selling of peanuts and cotton.
 She used her nursing skills to help her husband’s employees and tended both black and white neighbors who needed medical care.
 She didn’t see “color” but rather saw humanity, and refused to allow race to be a determining factor in how she treated people.

 Lillian Carter has received many honors for her work during her life.
 In 1977 she received the Covenant of Peace Award from the Jewish Synagogue Council of America.
 In 1978 she was awarded the United Nations’ Ceres Medal for being one of the first proponents of civil rights in her community.